 Email addresses of the activity author(s) separated by commas.
 These will not be displayed in the activity page but are used for internal tracking.

-This text should make it clear what the PPP is.
+This text should make it clear what the resource is.
 It should provide an overview of the it is meant to do and what is needed for successful implementation.
 The description should be concise and compelling: typically no more than 1-2 very brief paragraphs.